 Protip – repaint containers for a bright new look that coordinates with your current décor.

-Want a license plate planter? https://erikrdavis.com can custom-make you one of these charming upcycled gardening planters.
+Want a licence plate planter? https://erikrdavis.com can custom-make you one of these charming upcycled gardening planters.

 Raised Bed Planters